Chondria/SiB/docs/from-transaction-to-block.md

 - The extrinsic nonce is valid.
 - The extrinsic has not expired.
 - The extrinsic has not been included in a previous block.
-- The extrinsic data is not too large to be added to a block.
+- The extrinsic data is not too large to be added to the current block.

-> If data from an extrinsic is too large to be added, it is tagged as invalid and moved to the next validation for a future block where it may be added before other extrinsic of similar or lower priority.
+> If data from an extrinsic is too large to be added, it is tagged as invalid and moved to the next validation round for a future block where it may be added before other extrinsic of similar priority or lower priority.

-> The transaction nonce is usually derived from the account of the caller and denotes the index of the transactions originating from an account.
+> The transaction nonce is mainly derived from the account of the caller and denotes the index of the transactions originating from an account.

 Transactions that do not meet all criteria defined in the runtime are dropped from the transaction pool and do not get added to a Block proposal.
 These invalid transactions do not get executed.

-Substrate provides an interface that enables the external client to construct extrinsic valid from the transaction pool.
+Substrate provides an interface that enables the core client to construct extrinsic valid from the transaction pool.

 The interface is defined like so: